-- 7-inch TFT display provides navigation and audio information
+- 7-inch TFT display provides riding, navigation and audio information

 - Full LED lighting and auto-cancelling indicators

-It presents a unique silhouette and counterpoints comfort with the dynamic abilities of chassis and engine, adding the traditional Gold Wing premium level of fit, finish and materials.
-The new ‘face’ is daringly forward-slanting; combined with the compact fairing proportions, it presents an energetic frontal signature.
+The Gold Wing’s lines exude a honed, athletic ethos.
+The styling presents a unique silhouette and counterpoints comfort with the dynamic abilities of chassis and engine, with the traditional Gold Wing premium level of fit, finish and materials.
+Its ‘face’ is daringly forward-slanting; combined with the compact fairing proportions, it presents an energetic frontal signature.

-The key line of the body, stretching front to back, highlights the differing upper and lower bodywork functions while clearly showcasing the reduced overall size of the machine.
+The key line of the body, stretching front to back, highlights the differing upper and lower bodywork functions.
 A central element is the fairing, with its sharp and solid flat surfaces, and its nuanced aerodynamic detailing.
-It adds a tension that hints at the performance on offer.
+It adds a tension that hints at the performance potential on offer.

-Gone too is the large windscreen; in its place a smaller electric screen, operated from the left handlebar.
-It provides excellent wind protection (with the rider and pillion closer to it than before) yet at the same time a sense of space and freedom when required.
+A small electric screen operated from the left handlebar provides excellent wind protection yet, at the same time, a sense of space and freedom when required.
 Screen angle and height adjustment is step-less.
-Available as options are a larger screen, a fully-adjustable deflector for the arms and upper body and fixed deflectors for the lower legs and feet.
+Available as options are a larger screen, a fully-adjustable deflector for the arms and upper body, and fixed deflectors for the lower legs and feet.

-From a seating perspective rider and pillion are separated, much like the old model – the rider can enjoy riding the bike, while the pillion can sit back and enjoy the ride.
-The rider’s seat shape is comfortable and supportive while allowing movement – to enjoy the Gold Wing’s new dynamic – and easy ground reach.
+From a seating perspective, rider and pillion are separated.
+The rider can enjoy a total focus on riding the bike.
+The rider’s seat shape is comfortable and supportive while allowing movement and easy ground reach.

 All lighting is LED.
 The lower portion of the headlights use 5 polished optical lenses on both sides to create a Jewel-Eye low beam light signature.
 Using high beam (in the upper portion) creates a stereoscopic impression.
 The front indicators are housed in the mirrors and the indicators also auto-cancel; the system compares front and rear wheel speed difference and calculates when to cancel the indication relative to the riding situation.